RelevanceAI/RelevanceAI-readme-docs/docs_template/GETTING_STARTED/vectors-and-vector-databases/what-are-vector-databases.md

 ## What are vector databases?

-In the previous section, we can see the importance of vectors and utilising it.
+In the previous section, we saw the importance of vectors and utilising it.
 However traditional databases are not optimised to store and operate on vectors.
-So, a database called vector databases that are optimised for storing and search vectors were made, making nearest neighbour cosine similarity search scalable in milliseconds.
-This nearest neighbor search is much more powerful than the traditional alternatives and allows for search that is not limited to only keyword matching.
+So, a database called vector databases that are optimised for storing and searching vectors are made, making nearest neighbour cosine similarity search scalable in milliseconds.
+This nearest neighbor search is much more powerful than the traditional alternatives and enables us for a search that is not limited to keyword matching.

 ### What can a vector database store?

-A vector database can store the vector of any kind of data.
-This is because the advantage of vectors is that through machine learning, vectorizing any kind of data such as text, image, videos, audio, etc is all possible.
+Machine learning can vectorize any kind of data (e.g. text, image, videos, audio, etc) and a vector database can store all of them regardless of the original data type.

-> 📘 When we store vectors we are storing the data by their similarities
+> 📘 When we vectorize data, we are unravelling their similarities
 >
 > Below, we visualise how we map data into a geometrical space that is able to plot the similarity distance between every sample of the dataset.
 Basically, the closer the vectors are located in the space, the more similar they are.